Cardiovascular Technologist Schools: FAQs and Answers

 What Is a Typical Cardiovascular Technologist Salary?

-In May 2018, the median hourly wage was estimated at $27.33, which equates to about $56,850 annually.
-However, the top-end cardiovascular tech salary was $93,100 or higher.* The level of pay usually depends on a CVT's specialization, experience, education, location, and particular industry of employment.
+According to the Occupational Employment Statistics program, the median hourly wage was estimated at $27.33 in 2018, which equates to about $56,850 annually.
+However, the top-end cardiovascular tech salary was $93,100 or higher.
+The level of pay usually depends on a CVT's specialization, experience, education, location, and particular industry of employment.

 Will I Need Certification After My Cardiovascular Technologist Training?